-Free-from Status?: Though the varieties noted are labeled as gluten-free, I couldn’t find a certification on the box.
+Free-from Status?
+Though the varieties noted are labeled as gluten-free, I didn’t note any certification.
 Also, select varieties use eggs.
-The Root Vegetable are made without eggs and appear to be vegan.
+Though the Root Vegetable are egg-free and vegan.
 Dr. Praeger’s does note that the veggie pancakes are “Made in a facility that uses wheat, soy, milk, eggs and fish,” but in talking with a representative, they held firm that the company does follow allergen-safe cleaning protocols.
 They opt to include the “made in a facility” label (which isn’t required by law) to ensure full-disclosure.

 To Serve: We devour these veggie pancakes when topped with fried or poached eggs (If you confuse eggs with dairy, you are not alone.
 See this post: Are Eggs Dairy?) for a late morning breakfast or light lunch.
 They are also amazing in lettuce wraps, slathered with some spiced-up Vegenaise (or regular mayo) and garnished with onions or a thick tomato slice.
 Our favorite way to cook the veggie pancakes is baked in the oven or quickly pan-fried, but they also include instructions for preparing in the toaster or microwave.